 A Stepwise Approach to Tackling CRM and Marketing Automation

 About half of all companies are using marketing automation software.
-Yet many law firms, despite recognizing the potential of the technology, are reluctant to invest in it and continue to utilize rogue, manual systems to meet the bulk of their marketing and business development needs.
+Many, despite recognizing the potential of the technology, are reluctant to invest in it and continue to utilize rogue, manual systems to meet the bulk of their marketing and business development needs.